GoogleCloudPlatform/marketing-analytics-jumpstart/README.md

-# Marketing Data Engine
+# Marketing Analytics Jumpstart

-Marketing Data Engine consists of an easy, flexible and automated implementation of an end-to-end solution that enables Marketing Technologist teams to store, transform, analyze marketing data, and programmatically send predictive events to Google Analytics 4 to support conversion optimization and remarketing campaigns.
+Marketing Analytics Jumpstart consists of an easy, flexible and automated implementation of an end-to-end solution that enables
+Marketing Technologist teams to store, transform, analyze marketing data, and programmatically send predictive events to Google Analytics 4 to support conversion optimization and remarketing campaigns.